3kh0/bing-rewards/README.md

 * `-r` or `--remaining`: remaining tasks (web search, mobile search or daily offers)

 ## Scheduling (Optional)
-You may want to use your operating system's scheduler to run the script at a recurring time.
-As an added bonus, the script will run completely in the background and __should NOT interfere with your daily routine.__
+You may want to use your operating system's scheduler to either run the script at a recurring time or at login.
+The script will run completely in the background and should NOT interfere with your daily routine.

 ### Windows
 1. Open *Task Scheduler* and click *Create Task*.